ROH on HonorClub TV lineup: The lineup for tonight's show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s ROH on HonorClub TV show.

--ROH Tag Team Champions Matt Taven and Mike Bennett vs. “The Outrunners” Truth Magnum and Turbo Floyd in a Proving Ground match
+-ROH Tag Team Champions Mike Bennett and Matt Taven vs. “The Qrown” Leonis Khan and Maximus Khan in a Proving Ground match

+-“The Outrunners” Turbo Floyd and Truth Magnum vs. “The Infantry” Carlie Bravo and Shawn Dean

 Powell’s POV: Dot Net contributor Sam Robinson’s written reviews are available on Fridays, along with his weekly ROH audio reviews for Dot Net Members (including our Patreon patrons).